PatrickTCHOMTE/home_credit_default_risk_prototype_app/README.md

 ### Tools ###

-- **Pandas** for accessing the data, and preparing the it for modeling.
+- **Pandas** for accessing the data, and preparing them it for modeling.

 - **KNeighborsClassifier** for creating a model.